NativeScript/docs-v7/bindings.md

 ##Binding source

 The important part of the data binding is setting the source object.
-NativeScript data binding works with any object that emits a **propertyChanged** event.
+NativeScript data binding works with any object that emits a **propertyChange** event.
 On the process of creating binding source can be set as second parameter of the bind(bindingOptions, source) or could be omitted.
 In that case for source is used a special property named **bindingContext** of the Bindable class.
 The special about this property is that it is inheritable across the visual tree.
 This means that control can use the **bindingContext** (as source) of the first **parent** element with a explicitly set **bindingContext**.
 With the previous example **bindingContext** can be set either on Page instance or StackPanel instance and TextField will have a proper source for its "text" property binding.

 ``` JavaScript
 page.bindingContext = source;